LunaSare/lunasare-blogdown/content/post-dev/2021-01-21/index.md

 ```

 That's it, no need to commit.
-If there are merging issues you just have to fix them and then you do have to commit, then merge, then push `r emo::ji("star2")`
+If there are merging issues you just have to fix them and then you do have to commit, then merge, then push :star2: